 So let’s look at what the research says…

-When looking at planned place of birth vs. actual mode of births.
+Before we look I need to highlight that this research compares the types of birth looking at where women PLANNED to give birth and then what actually happened in their births.
 (This is important to distinguish so people reading this don’t think, well DUH of course there’s going to be no cesareans at home 🙄)

 Also we’re looking here at women with no “risk factors” so women who have no complications, totally straightforward etc. and that’s in ALL of these groups.
 All “low risk” women but all women who have had a baby before.